Community Risk And Resiliency Act (CRRA)

 - Smart Growth Public Infrastructure Policy Act Criteria - CRRA added mitigation of risk due to sea-level rise, storm surge, and flooding to the list of smart-growth criteria to be considered by state public-infrastructure agencies.

-- Guidance on Natural Resilience Measures - The CRRA required DEC, in consultation with the Department of State (DOS), to develop guidance on the use of natural resources and natural processes to enhance community resilience.
+- Implementation Guidance - CRRA required DEC, in consultation with the Department of State, to develop guidance for implementation of the statute including guidance on the use of natural resources and natural processes to enhance community resilience.

 - Model Local Laws Concerning Climate Risk - CRRA required DOS, in cooperation with DEC, to develop model local laws to increase community resilience.